GY0924/documents_v1/bid_support_onboard/data_scientist.md

 Jobs are must be related to data operation.

 *Apply for jobs which are well aligned with skill sets on the resume.*

+💡 *Additional jobs will be provided on the client's side from LinkedIn*

 ## ⌨️ Q/A_Manual